-1. Removes blackheads and reduces production of oil:
+1. Removes blackheads and reduces the production of oil:

-2. Gets rid of acnes, scars and blemishes:
+2. Gets rid of acne, scars and blemishes:

 The mild exfoliating property of baking soda makes it a wonder ingredient to help banish acne, scars and pimples from your face.
 It is safe to be used on the face after it is diluted with water.
 Baking soda helps dry out the pimple and its anti-bacterial property helps prevent further breakouts on your face.
 To remove scars from your face, use a paste of baking soda and water as it will exfoliate the scarred skin and reveal a fresh layer.
 Same goes when you are trying to get rid of acne or blemishes.

 3. Makes an all-natural face mask: